 About

-Frauke Materlik is an artist, gardener, and landscape architect.
+Frauke Materlik is an artist, a gardener, and a landscape architect.

-Frauke has spent extended time walking borders, coasts and tidal edges; stipends, festivals and research travels taking her to Greenland, Newfoundland, South Korea, Lithuania, and the garden archives of Rachel Bunny Mellon in Virginia.
-Underlying all of it is the profound inquiry into how landscapes, time, and the body entangle, where the body ends and the landscape begins: What kind of knowledge lives in that threshold?
+Frauke has spent extended time walking borders, coasts, and tidal edges, making work far from studio settings, across landscapes as different as Greenland, Newfoundland, South Korea, Lithuania, and the garden archives of Rachel Bunny Mellon in Virginia.
+Underlying all of it is the inquiry into how landscape mirrors and shapes society and vice versa.
+Where does the body end and the landscape begin, and what knowledges live in that threshold?

-In 2017 she initiated Kunstverein Lunden next to her studio and garden.
-It is a cultural meeting place in a former boarding school on the west coast of Schleswig-Holstein, where she brings together artists, researchers and the locals for projects and encounters that evolve in communication with their surroundings.
+In 2017 she initiated Kunstverein Lunden, a cultural meeting place in a former boarding school on the west coast of Schleswig-Holstein.
+It brings together artists and researchers for performances, residencies, walks, and communal meals, for projects and encounters in communication with their surroundings.

-She is a member of PAB Performance Art Bergen and co-curator of Bergen International Performance Festival 2026.
+Frauke Materlik is a member of PAB Performance Art Bergen and, together with Marit Tunestveit Dyre and Kyuja Bae, one of the curators of the Bergen International Performance Festival 2026.

 photo: Christof Zwiener